Jackie Mason: 1986–2011

 In a 2005 poll to find the Comedian's Comedian, Mason was voted #43 among the top-50 comedy acts ever by fellow comedians and comedy insiders.
 He was also ranked #63 in "Comedy Central Presents: 100 Greatest Stand-Ups of All Time".
 He holds the record for the longest-running one-man show in Broadway history and the longest-running stand-up show in the history of London's West End.

 His full-length courtroom dramedy motion picture One Angry Man was released in 2010 throughout the US and Canada.
 Mason's most recent film Jackie Goldberg: Private Dick (2011) was a direct-to-DVD production, released by FilmWorks Entertainment.

 Political views

-A longtime Democrat, Mason was a registered Republican by 2007.
-He had spoken out in defense of Donald Trump.
+Originally a Democrat, Mason registered as a Republican in 2007.
+He spoke out in defense of Donald Trump.

 Mason was an admirer of Rabbi Meir Kahane.
 He openly endorsed Kahane's plan to pay Israeli Arabs unwilling to accept Israeli sovereignty to emigrate.
 He also served as the honored speaker at a fundraising event for a yeshiva founded by Kahane.

 In an issue of the newspaper The Evening Star dated March 1, 1971, Jackie Mason was quoted as saying "Democratic principles shouldn't apply to Israel like they do to America".

 In January 2001, Mason co-founded the organization One Jerusalem in response to the Oslo peace agreement.
 Its stated cause is "Maintaining a united Jerusalem as the un-divided capital of Israel."